seantis/suitable/README.rst

 Changelog
 ---------

-- Adds basic auto-generated stubs and docs for `Api` methods created through hooked Ansible modules
+- Raises minimum Ansible version to 6
   [Daverball]

+- Adds Python 3.12 support
+  [Daverball]

+- Adds proper support for Ansible 8+
+  [Daverball]

+- Adds basic auto-generated stubs and docs for `Api` methods created through hooked Ansible modules, for now this only includes collections in the ansible namespace [Daverball]

 0.19.2 (2024-08-22)